 1. How is your system working so far?
 If you were starting from scratch over again, is there anything that you would change?

-After three, years, our duck pond continues to work great — especially considering that there are 6 ducks sharing the same ~1,200 gallon pond with two fish.
+After four and a half years (we built it in Jan 2014), our duck pond continues to work great — especially considering that there are 6 ducks sharing the same ~1,200 gallon pond with two fish.
 That’s a lot of poo to process.
 Hindsight changes?

 - As our original article noted, we did decide to add a second filter pond + smaller pump + secondary waterfall to our original system to help filter out more of the biosolids and increase aeration.